From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Method

-In CTR prediction, inputs are unordered sets of heterogeneous features—categorical, numerical, and sequential—drawn from distinct semantic fields (e.g., user, item, context).
-Unlike language, where sequential compositionality drives meaning, the semantics of CTR data arise from combinatorial interactions across fields.
-To enable structured interaction modeling, we map each feature $x_i$ to a unified representation space $\mathbb{R}^d$, producing an embedded token $\mathbf{e}_i$ via type-specific transformations:
+In CTR prediction, inputs are unordered sets of heterogeneous features drawn from distinct semantic fields (e.g., user, item, context).
+To unify these inputs, we map each raw feature $x_i$ to a dense token $\boldsymbol{e}_i \in \mathbb{R}^d$ via type-specific encoders: embedding lookups for categorical and discretized numerical features, and sequence pooling (e.g., DIN~\cite{DBLP:conf/kdd/ZhouZSFZMYJLG18}) for user behavior lists.